-UPDATED 2017: I originally posted this in Feb 2014 and I left King’s College London at the end of 2016 to travel the world for a year.
+UPDATED 2018: I originally posted this in Feb 2014 and I left King’s College London at the end of 2016 to travel the world for a year.
 You can read all about my journey travelling around the world on a modified FODMAP diet in the dedicated Travel section on our FODMAP blog.
-Right now I am working at University College London Hospital as a Specialist Gastroenterology Dietitian.
+Right now I am working at University College London Hospital as a Specialist Dietitian in Gastroenterology and Neurogastroenterology.

 While I worked at King’s College London I was fortunate enough to lead on the only research study completed in the UK which studied the long term effects of a low FODMAP diet.
 This involved following people up a year after they had completed the FODMAP reintroduction phase and assessing their symptoms of IBS, food related quality of life and nutritional adequacy.

-The abstract for this important study is available here and I also wrote an article (linked here) about this important research project.
+The paper is available on open access here.
+I also wrote an article about this important research project and other research involving the reintroduction stage of the low FODMAP diet.
 The article discusses the findings of the research and the importance of following a modified FODMAP diet for long term symptom relief.

 The original article follows now….